 - FAKE THINGS – some people like to buy famous brands fake copies.
 Here you can find whatever you want.

 - CARVED WOODEN STAMPS – you can optionally require craftsmen to carve the characters that you liked or a meaningful icon.
 If you are not too picky, just select the template and change some details or even purchase the stamps which have been carved already here.
-It can be great souvenir for friends with their name letter.
+It can be a great souvenir for friends with their name letter.
 It’s not so practical but fun.

-Of course you can buy as well other souvenirs from Vietnam: magnets, stamps, postcards, traditional music CD.
+Of course, you can buy as well other souvenirs from Vietnam: magnets, stamps, postcards, traditional music CD.
 But buy them not in touristic places, go to bookshops and smaller shops out of touristic areas.